ExalDraen/python-libsolace/README.md

 ```

 ## configuration
 libsolace requires a `libsolace.yaml` file in order to know what environments exist and what appliances are part of those environments.
-A single applicance can be part of multiple environments.
+A single appliance can be part of multiple environments.

 the `libsolace.yaml` file is searched for in: